 Traveler’s Health & Safety

-Please check the CDC travel website for the most up-to-date health information: http://wwwn.cdc.gov/travel/default.aspx.
 Malaria is common in South Africa, and travelers are usually recommended to begin taking malaria prophylaxis prior to arrival in South Africa.
+One should consult with their personal physician before traveling, and refer to the CDC Travel Website for the most up-to-date health information.

 Mseleni Hospital is a 184-bed, full-service hospital that provides outpatient care, mobile clinics, inpatient pediatrics, inpatient adults, maternity, dentistry, physical therapy and surgery.
 These services are complemented by basic laboratory, microbiology, radiology, ultrasound and pharmacy services.
 In all, some 200,000 patient’s are cared for each year, including 6,000 hospital admissions, 1,700 baby deliveries, and 800 major surgeries.
 Common surgeries include inguinal hernia repair, hysterectomy, total hip replacement, skin graft, amputation, circumcision, Caesarean section and tubal ligation.
 Emergency surgical care is also provided, such as appendectomy, ectopic pregnancy and laparotomy for trauma.

 Mseleni Hospital supports specific community interventions against TB, malaria and HIV.
 The hospital also promotes school health, community-based rehabilitation and more than 100 community health workers.
 Eight clinics in the surrounding area refer patients to Mseleni Hospital.

 HIV Care Services